-A summary of incidents at Seqwater's treatment operations and Supply System reportable to the Regulator are shown in the Table 7.
-Seqwater had a single incident that was considered a 'reportable event'.
+A summary of incidents at Seqwater's treatment operations and Supply System reportable to the Regulator are shown in Table 7.
+Seqwater had two incidents considered 'reportable events' and another considered by the Regulator as 'non-reportable'.
 Reporting to the Water Supply Regulator was completed within the required timeframes.